ibm-cloud-docs/dns/terraform.md

 - Create a Terraform configuration file that is named `main.tf`.
 In this file, you add the configuration to create a domain resource.
 For more information, see the [Terraform documentation](https://developer.hashicorp.com/terraform/language){: external}.

 1. Create a {{site.data.keyword.cis_short_notm}} instance by using the `ibm_resource_instance` resource argument in your `main.tf` file.
-   The following example creates an `ibm_dns_domain_registration_nameservers` resource with an ID of `data.ibm_dns_domain_registration.dns-domain-test.id` and two name servers called `ns006.name.ibm.cloud.com` and `ns017.name.ibm.cloud.com`.
+   The following example creates a `ibm_dns_domain_registration_nameservers` resource with an ID of `data.ibm_dns_domain_registration.dns-domain-test.id` and two name servers that are called `ns006.name.ibm.cloud.com` and `ns017.name.ibm.cloud.com`.
 The name of the domain resource is `test-domain.com`.

       For more information, see the [`ibm_dns_domain_registration_nameservers`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/dns_domain_registration_nameservers){: external} usage example.
       {: note}